neolao/music-playlist-generator/README.md

 | directorySeparator | Directory separator of the file paths in the playlist | No | / |
 | rules | Conditions | No | |

+Note: The paths are relative to the configuration file.

 Formats
 -------